open-dynamic-robot-initiative/robot_interfaces/docs/quick_start_example.md

 ===================

 Sending actions to and getting observations from the robot is very easy.
-See the following example that simply sends a constant position command:
+See the following example, using the TriFinger robot, that simply sends a constant position command.

+@note This example shows only the frontend part of a multi-process setup.
+The backend for the actual robot needs to be run in a separate process.

 ## Python